 “Any girl can be glamorous.
 All you have to do is stand still and look stupid.” — Hedy Lamarr

 Throughout Europe, Ekstase was considered an artistic work, while in America, it was considered oversexed.
-Critics called the film “indecent” and “morally indecent” and it was denounced in the Vatican newspaper by Pope Paul XI.
+Critics called the film “indecent” and “morally indecent” and it was denounced in the Vatican newspaper by Pope Pius XI.
 From that film forward, Lamarr was branded, “The Ecstasy Girl,” a label that would haunt her for the rest of her life.

 Watch 18-year-old Hedy in this film clip: Hedy Lamarr in Ekstase: